isomerpages/moe-commonwealthsec/_steward-leaders/Compassionate Leaders.md

 ---
 title: Compassionate Leaders
-permalink: /compassionate-leaders
+permalink: /compassionate-leaders/
 description: ""
+variant: markdown
 ---
 Compassionate Leaders
 =====================

-Commonwealth Secondary School believes that every child is unique and can grow to champion something worthy in the future.
-Anchored in our WEALTH values (Warmth, Enterprise, Adventurousness, Loyalty, Tenacity, Honour), every child is mentored by a Champion Mentor from Sec 1 to graduation, to be a Compassionate Leader.
+At Commonwealth Secondary School, our vision is for every child to grow to become a Steward Leader: a changemaker who champions a better future with the Community.
+In support of this vision, every child is mentored by a Champion Mentor, from Sec 1 to graduation, to be anchored in our WEALTH values (Warmth, Enterprise, Adventurousness, Loyalty, Tenacity, Honour)

-Through our comprehensive Education and Career Guidance, our Champion Mentors will help the students to discover their strengths and interests, guide them to identify a meaningful purpose that they would champion and inspire them to be the change that they want to see.
-By connecting to students’ goals and aspirations, their learning in school would be more meaningful and purposeful.
+We want our students to explore the concepts of stewardship: taking ownership; having a long-term view; being creatively resilient; and understanding our interdependence with one another.

+Ultimately, we want our students to become stewards of our community and shared future, with every generation endeavouring to pass on an even better world to the next generation.